 West Devon Borough Council plans to spend £20.5 million (gross) on providing services for 2019/20.
 A total of £15.8 million of this amount comes from the income we receive from grants, fees and charges.
 Therefore the amount of council tax we need to collect is £4.7 million.

-The Council's net budget has decreased very slightly from £7.4 million in 2017/18 to £7.3 million in 2018/19.
-The money that the Council receives in Government Grant funding (Revenue Support Grant) has been reduced to nil in 2018/19 and the Council will need to be self-financing.
-The withdrawal of Government funding has happened two years earlier than originally expected.
-The Council is exploring options of how it can generate its own income through Invest to Earn initiatives.
+The Council's net budget has decreased slightly from £7.3 million in 2018/19 to £7.1 million in 2019/20.
+This is the second year running that the Council has received no Government Grant funding (Revenue Support Grant) and the Council will need to be self-financing.
+The Council has progressed options of how it can generate its own income through Invest to Earn initiatives.

 To secure the future of Council services to the public, the Council has increased council tax by £6.72 from £224.91 in 2018/19.
 This means that the cost of West Devon Borough Council's services for an average band D property will be £231.63 for 2019/20.
 The Council has committed to protecting frontline services where possible.

 The Council continues to share staff with South Hams District Council.
-Over the last two years, West Devon Borough Council has generated ongoing annual savings of £2.2 million from a joint Transformation Programme (T18) and sharing services with South Hams District Council.
+West Devon Borough Council is generating ongoing annual savings of £2.2 million from a joint Transformation Programme (T18) and sharing services with South Hams District Council.
 The Councils' shared workforce has been reduced by 30% through the T18 Programme and processes have been redesigned around the customer.
 The radical programme has changed how the Councils' work, to deliver more efficiencies and to retain the Councils' front line services.